Ofghanirre/fantasyRaceClassifier/README.md

 - `shared/model` : contains the model functions and api
 - `shared/customLayer` : contains codes for custom layers implemented in the project
 - `saves` : contains the saved models and weights (not included in the repository)
+- `saves/weights` : contains the weight h2 files related to its saves json files
+- `archives`: contains the saves considered as potentially good for examination

 ## Usage
 ### Train a model